How to Create WordPress Theme from Scratch: Step by Step Guide

 WordPress is a widely used open-source content management system (CMS) around the globe.
-A total of more than 40% of sites are using WordPress.
 You can also choose this platform to create a strong online presence and establish your business online effortlessly with the help of powerful WordPress software.
 WordPress is an obvious choice and the simplest one to begin with.
 And that is the main reason why every developer suggests choosing it as the base of your site.
-However, if you are still not sure about what is WordPress or which is the best open-source CMS, then reading this guide will definitely shed some light to make things clear for you.
+However, if you are still not sure about what is WordPress then reading this guide will definitely shed some light to make things clear for you.

 So, without much ado, let’s begin with developing WordPress theme step-by-step process